Important Announcements

 Tax Implications if Your Loans are Discharged

 The discharged loan amount may be considered income for state tax purposes.
-You may want to consult with your state tax office or a tax professional before you file your state tax return.
+You may want to consult with the state tax office or a tax professional before you file the borrower’s state tax return.